-(Photo 2) The corn leaf aphid has a bluish-green body about one-sixteenth inch long with black cornicles (tailpipes), legs and antennae.
+(Photo 2) The corn leaf aphid has a bluish-green body about one-sixteenth inch long with black cornicles (tailpipes at the end of the abdomen), legs and antennae.
 Corn leaf aphids are usually found in sorghum whorls.
 Corn leaf aphids can transmit viral diseases from weeds like Johnsongrass, but sorghum can tolerate large numbers of these aphids.
 Treatment is not usually necessary for the corn leaf aphid.
 Corn leaf aphid populations early in the year can help attract beneficial insects to combat other pests later in the growing season.